Next Chapter | Previous Chapter | Contents | Index

 .
 A context-local variable is used, local to

-the context pushed by the
+the context pushed by the macro and popped

-macro, so that the same argument
+by the macro, so that the same argument

 name can be used in later procedures.
 Of course, you don't have to